vibbits/training-material/topics/git-introduction/tutorials/5_branches/tutorial.md

 # 1. What's a branch?
 The idea of branching is that we can create a copy of the project in which we can add a new feature.
 This branch is a completely separate version of your project and lives next to your original version.
 If the new feature is working properly we can merge it back into the project.
 It's a great way of testing new changes in some code when you're not sure whether it will work, and in the meanwhile not messing up the code that you already have.

+---

 <center><img src="../../images/branching.png" /></center>

+---

 The original repository is always called the *master* branch.

+When a new GitHub repository is made, it's initialized by default with one branch: the *master* branch.
+All the changes in our project that we did so far, have hence always been in this master branch.
+Remember that when we did `git status` we read a line saying that we were on the master branch.

 If we would make a new branch, we can name it however we like (e.g. *new-feature*).
 There are two ways of doing this: locally or on the GitHub website.
-We will first show you the latter and afterwards how to do it locally.
+We will first show you the latter (section 2) and afterwards how to do it locally via Git Bash or the Terminal (section 4).

 A repository can have numerous branches.
 Branches are ways of organising work on a project: you can have a branch for a new feature, for trying out something new, for exploring an issue - anything at all.